James Michael Tyler, who played Gunther on 'Friends,' dies

 NEW YORK (AP) — James Michael Tyler, the actor known widely for his recurring role as Gunther on “Friends,” has died.
 He was 59.

-Tyler died Sunday at home in Los Angeles from prostrate cancer, said his manager, Toni Benson.
-Tyler was first diagnosed with advanced prostrate cancer in 2018.
+Tyler died Sunday at home in Los Angeles from prostate cancer, said his manager, Toni Benson.
+Tyler was first diagnosed with advanced prostate cancer in 2018.

 “The world knew him as Gunther (the seventh ‘Friend’), from the hit series ‘Friends,’ but Michael’s loved ones knew him as an actor, musician, cancer-awareness advocate, and loving husband,” Benson wrote in a tribute.
 “Michael loved live music, cheering on his Clemson Tigers, and would often find himself in fun and unplanned adventures.”